-Aside from network shows, Brasfield also graced the big screen a few times.
-For example, he played Andy Griffith’s ex-con cohort in A Face in the Crowd (1957).
+Aside from network shows, Brasfield put together a modest filmography in Hollywood.
+For example, he played Andy Griffith's sidekick Beanie in A Face in the Crowd (1957).

 Brasfield died from heart failure at the age of 48.
 The Country Music Hall of Fame and Museum inducted him into its rotunda in 1987.
 His presence there, along with the Duke of Paducah and other comedians, demonstrates how country's deepest roots are intertwined with good humor and backwoods charm.

 Now Watch: The Grand Ole Opry's Back on Television

 This story was originally published on Aug.
 22, 2018.